Trading Possessions for Freedom (Part 2) | How We Afford Full-Time RVing: Budget Included

 *Again this is for our family of four with adult size clothing.
 We do laundry once a week- washing clothes, towels, and pillow cases.
 We wash our sheets every other week...Just to give you an idea.

-Our bills include Verizon (4 phones), Starlink, Insurance (vehicle, dental, and life), Subscriptions, Virtual Mailbox, and Some Charities .
+Our bills include Verizon (4 phones), Starlink, Insurance (vehicle, dental, and life), Subscriptions, Virtual Mailbox, and giving.

 *We bought our fifth wheel outright, had a truck payment for a while, but recently payed it off woohoo!
 Check out my blog post titled, Achieving Financial Freedom: A Journey To Debt Free Living.

-This is allocated for entertainment, purchasing new clothes (primarily from thrift stores), addressing RV repairs, and covering truck maintenance.
+This is allocated for entertainment, purchasing new clothes, addressing RV repairs, and covering truck maintenance.

 You can minimize expenses by extending your stay and making use of monthly rates.
 Some friends manage to live on half our budget, proving that it's achievable with some sacrifice and creativity.